michael-sayapin/sayap_in/content/posts/on-iot-protocols.md

 It is a duplex protocol as well, you can send messages to the devices at any time.
 MQTT connections keep their health status by using ping-pong keepalive.
 When connecting, the *client* is declaring that it will send pings with a specific interval (e.g. every 60 seconds).
 When the server did not receive ping in 1.5x this interval (i.e. 90 seconds), it will close the connection and declare the client dead.
 During connection, the client can also declare a special "last will" message, which will be published by the broker at this moment, so you can process these disconnection events.

 MQTT defines several levels of message delivery guarantees (aka "QoS"): 0 or at most once, 1 or at least once, and 2 or exactly once.
 QoS 0 is "fire and forget", if the connection was bad or the recipient overloaded, the message is lost.
-QoS 1 is acknowledged by the recipient, and if not acknowledged within a certain time frame, it is resent (similar to CoAP's confirmable messages).
+QoS 1 is acknowledged by the broker, and if not acknowledged within a certain time frame, it is resent (similar to CoAP's confirmable messages).
 QoS 2 employs a sophisticated 3-way acknowledge (acknowledge the acknowledge), and is typically not used with constrained or embedded devices.

 Clients can connect with a boolean "clean session" flag.
 If it is not set, any QoS 1 or 2 messages that might have accumulated for this client and were not acknowledged are resent.
 If it's set, all the messages for this client are discarded.

-Publish/subscribe nature of MQTT is also its weakness: if you application need some kind of request/response pattern (e.g. server: "turn on LED"... client: "OK!
+Publish/subscribe nature of MQTT is also its weakness: if your application needs some kind of request/response pattern (e.g. server: "turn on LED"... client: "OK!
 LED turned on!"), with MQTT you need to handle this in application layer.

 Since MQTT works over TCP, it can be secured with TLS.
 It also provides username+password or certificate authentication mechanism, and some brokers have means to authorize topics via some kind of ACL (otherwise any device can subscribe to `#`).

 There's also a plenthora of brokers to choose from, which is a great practical strength of MQTT.
 To avoid a single point of failure (SPoF) situation, it is possible to deploy clustered brokers like VerneMQ, HiveMQ, or RabbitMQ in MQTT mode.
-Apache Kafka also has a separate MQTT Proxy product which can help with ingesting IoT messages directly into Kafka.
+Apache Kafka also has a separate proprietary MQTT Proxy product which can help with ingesting IoT messages directly into Kafka.

 Some brokers also provide an ability to transport MQTT over WebSocket `ws://` or `wss://` endpoints, which means it can be proxied via Cloudflare, ingressed by Kubernetes Ingress, load balanced, and does not need any exotic ports in the firewall.
 SysOps and Security departments adore this!
 And yes, you can talk to WebSocket MQTT from JavaScript.